marianboda/projectman-frontend/README.md

 # ProjectMan front-end

-This is a react front-end to the ProjectMan backend.
+This is a React-based front-end for the [ProjectMan](https://github.com/marianboda/projectman6) backend.

 This project is created for me to learn:
 * create-react-app